rktjmp/lush.nvim/BUILD.md

 ## What is Lush Build

-The Lush build system is designed to take a lush spec (i.e. the color and group data from your theme) and apply any number of transforms to that data.
-These transforms can include conversion to a vim theme, terminal emulator theme, writing to different files, etc.
+The Lush build system is designed to take a lush spec (i.e. the color and group data from your colorscheme) and apply any number of transforms to that data.
+These transforms can include conversion to a vim colorscheme, terminal emulator colorscheme, writing to different files, etc.

 Each transform is a function that accepts a table and returns a table.
-The contents of these tables is not enforced, except for "head" transforms which must accept a `parsed_lush_spec` (i.e. what is returned by `require('theme')`).
+The contents of these tables is not enforced, except for "head" transforms which must accept a `parsed_lush_spec` (i.e. what is returned by `require('colorscheme')`).

 That is to say, a transform may accept a table of lines and return a table of functions, or it may accept a table of tables and return a table of lines, etc.